TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

   effective as possible, we give suggestions for development environments and tips and tricks for debugging.

-..
-In chapter 4, **Creating a first extension**

-* In :ref:`creating-store-inventory-extension`, we show
-  you a minimal extension.
-With this extension, data is managed through the TYPO3 backend and displayed in the frontend.

-..
-Chapter 5, **Modeling the Domain**,

 * :ref:`modeling-the-domain` shows
   domain-driven design with a practical example.
 It shows how a model can be planned and implemented.